Iskers/Assignment_1-Circuits/README.rst

                                                        efficiency_range=(0.1, 1, 90), velocity_range=(1, 10, 1),
                                                        diameter_range=(0.1, 1, 10))

 Remember, pipes have a minimum length of 1 m.
-That means that the height range cant be lower than the amount of vertical pipes. ``velocity_range`` works is a regular for loop range, the others have a different step type.
+This means that the height range cant be lower than the amount of vertical pipes. ``velocity_range`` works is a regular for loop range, the others have a different step type.
 The last argument is the amount of steps and not the step size. ``base_velocity`` is used for calculating the core attributes.